RyNo-Design/zmk-config-MicroGaming/zephyr/samples/subsys/mgmt/updatehub/README.rst

 *******

-* The Zephyr port of ``UpdateHub`` was initially developed to run on a :zephyr:board:`Freedom-K64F <frdm_k64f>` kit using the ethernet connectivity.
+* The Zephyr port of ``UpdateHub`` was initially developed to run on a :ref:`Freedom-K64F <frdm_k64f>` kit using the ethernet connectivity.
 The application should build and run for other platforms with same connectivity.

-* The sample provides overlay files to enable other technologies like WIFI, 802.15.4 or OpenThread.
+* The sample provides overlay files to enable other technologies like WIFI, modem, BLE IPSP, 802.15.4 or OpenThread.
 These technologies depends on hardware resources and the correspondent overlay was designed to be generic instead full optimized.